5tirner/Born2beRoot/Born2beRoot_Steps.md

 SSH : Secure Shell is a network communication protocol that enables two computers to communicate and share data.

 -install ssh
 ```
 	$sudo apt install  openssh-server
 ```
 -check if ssh installed
 ```
 	$sudo systemctl status ssh
 ```
 -only used 4242
 goto : /etc/ssh/sshd_config
 ```
 	repleace (#Port22) with Port4242
 ```
 UFW : Uncomplicated Firewall ,firwall is a shield for security of the computer,it filter the infos that enter and leave the computer and ufw is a uncomplicated firewall designed to be easy to use for us used with ssh.

--install ufw
+- install ufw
 ```
 	$sudo apt install ufw
 ```
--enable it
+- enable it
 ```
 	$sudo ufw enable
 ```
 - check ufw
 ```
 	sudo ufw status
 ```
 -use ufw with ssh
 ```
 	$sudo ufw allow ssh
 ```
 - add port 4242
 ```
 	$sudo ufw allow 4242
 ```
 -check it
 ```
 	$sudo ufw status numbered
 ```
--if you want to delete delete a role use the following command
+- if you want to delete a role use the following command
 ```
 	$sudo ufw delete 'nbr of the role'
 ```
 -to deny like port 4242
 ```
 	$sudo ufw deny 4242
 ```

 5) Check Check :

--to check password
+- to check password
 ```
 	$chage -l zasabri
 ```
--to check ufw
+- to check ufw
 ```
 	$sudo  ufw status
 ```
--to check ssh
+- to check ssh
 ```
 	$sudo service ssh status
 ```
--to check debian
+- to check debian
 ```
 	$uname -a or $cat /etc/os-release
 ```

-6)Hostname
+6) Hostname

 HOSTNAME : is what a device is called on a network.

--to check current hostname
+- to check current hostname
 ```
 	$hostnamectl
 ```
--to change the hostname
+- to change the hostname
 ```
 	hostnamectl set-hostname hostname-name
 ```
--and goto etc/hosts and change it there
+- and goto etc/hosts and change it there